mash99/python-websocket-server/README.md

 TODO
 =======================
-1. Reimplement payload_len checking using structs to account for size of message
+1. Reimplement payload_len checking using structs to account for size of message, and at the moment only works for 1 byte per char

 Usage